stefandecimelli/ts-example4-waves/README.md

 # Wave Visualizer
 This is a cool one.
+No React, No ChatGPT, no Spaghetti, all raw vanilla coding.

 Run it with
 ```
 npm run serve